Contact: DARA WEGMAN-GEEDEY, Professor (Biology)

 B.S., Mount Union; Ph.D., Delaware

 Augustana's pre-nursing program is designed to prepare students for several types of nursing degree programs.
 Augustana graduates have been accepted into a variety of accelerated BSN programs, second-degree BSN programs, and direct-entry MSN programs, some of which feed into nurse practitioner programs.
-Acceptance into any post-baccalaureate nursing program is dependent upon under-graduate performance, clinical shadowing experience, letters of evaluation, interview results and successful completion of all entrance requirements.
+Acceptance into any post-baccalaureate nursing program is dependent upon undergraduate performance, clinical shadowing experience, letters of evaluation, interview results and successful completion of all entrance requirements.

 While requirements vary among different schools, Augustana's pre-nursing program satisfies the general education and science prerequisites for nearly all nursing schools in the country.
 The program requirements include BIOL-200, BIOL-210, BIOL-343, BIOL-351, BIOL-362, BIOL-370; CHEM-121, CHEM--122, CHEM-123; PSYC-100, PSYC-216, PSYC-240; one of RELG-326 or PHIL-203 or PHIL-205.
-Recommended supporting courses include ANTH-220, CHEM-311, SOC-100 upper-level communication and composition courses, and additional social science coursework.
+Recommended supporting courses include ANTH-220, CHEM-311, SOC-100, upper-level communication and composition courses, and additional social science coursework.

 The Augustana nursing program is not a graduation major, so a departmental major must be completed if the student intends to graduate with a Bachelor of Arts degree.
 The choice of graduation major is not critical for acceptance by a school of nursing, but the majority of students matriculating in advanced nursing programs have a major in the biological sciences or psychology.
+Having an academic degree from Augustana before completing a professional nursing degree provides students with enhanced critical thinking and communication skills, advanced understanding of genetics and other topics in biology, as well as a foundation in ethics and the social sciences - all these are concepts needed for work with our diverse and changing US population.
+Research shows that the more education a nurse has, the better the overall patient outcomes are.
+These patient outcomes are a standard measure for performance assessment used across US healthcare systems.

-All Dual Degree students then return to Augustana for their senior year to complete the BA in biology and a minor in either anthropology, psychology, sociology or women and gender studies.
+All Dual Degree students return to Augustana for their senior year to complete the BA in biology and a minor in either anthropology, psychology, public health, sociology or women and gender studies.
 During senior year, students may work as part-time CNAs or patient care technicians at local facilities which will provide them with additional clinical experience.